themillhousegroup/broadlink-openhab-binding/README.md

 This is building on the work of Cato Sognen, who developed the original Broadlink OpenHAB binding, but never placed his source code into the public domain.

+This is ALPHA-quality software at this stage and should not be used for ANY important purpose.
+Many files are literally the result of decompilation with no attempt to fix style or layout problems.

 Known Issues
 ------------